-In the image above you can see the pincher-type hand grip and the slap and stretch mentioned in steps 2, 3, and 4 above.
+In the image above, you can see the pincher-type hand grip and the slap and stretch mentioned in steps 2, 3, and 4 above.

-In the image above you can see the dough is smooth, not nearly as shaggy as the images above, and holds itself well on the counter.
+You can see the dough is smooth in the image above, not nearly as shaggy as the images above, and holds itself well on the counter.
 At this point, I'll proceed with bulk fermentation.

-This video really illustrates how a wet dough can go from super shaggy and loose to nicely strengthened by the end.
+This video illustrates how a wet dough can go from super shaggy and loose to nicely strengthened by the end.
 It's worth a minute to scroll back and forth through the video to see how this transformation takes place in just a few minutes of kneading.

 To see more of my technique videos, head over to my YouTube channel.